rwiker/trivial-ldap/README.md

   that should be natural for Lisp.

-* Values can be specified as octet lists, strings or symbols -- when a symbols is specified, the actual value used is whatever
+* Values can be specified as octet lists, strings or symbols -- when a symbol is specified, the actual value used is

     (symbol-name <symbol>)

-  evaluates to.

 ### Examples: